-Abstract Submission Deadline in:
+Abstract Submission Closed.

 The poster session offers a chance to present early research ideas, late-breaking results, and novel perspectives on Cluster, Cloud and Internet computing at the CCGRID conference.
 We welcome submissions from academia, industry and labs to submit posters on topics of interest similar to those of the main conference tracks:

 - Hardware Systems and Networking (for Cluster, Cloud and Internet Computing)

 - Software Systems and Platforms (for Cluster, Cloud and Internet Computing)